residence permit

 Application Procedure

 Typically, individuals must request their residence title at the appropriate German embassy or consulate general before arriving in Germany.
-The corresponding visa is subsequently issued in the applicant's home country.
+The corresponding visa is subsequently issued in the applicant’s home country.
 The standard application fee is EUR 80 for a Schengen visa and EUR 75 for a national visa.
-Additional fees of up to EUR 100 for a residence permit may exist.
+Additional fees of up to EUR 100 for a residence permit in Germany may exist.

 Visa for Incorporation

-A Schengen business visa is adequate for most tasks during the initial phase of company formation.
-It grants the bearer a 90-day stay in Germany, allowing them to undertake essential establishment activities.
-However, using a Schengen visa for setting up a company in Germany does not automatically guarantee the issuance of a residence permit later on.
+A business visa for Germany—such as a Schengen visa—is adequate for most tasks during the initial phase of company incorporation in Germany.
+It grants the bearer a 90-day stay, allowing them to undertake essential establishment activities.
+However, using a company incorporation visa in Germany does not automatically guarantee the issuance of a residence permit.
 If needed, an application for a residence permit for self-employment or employment should be submitted promptly.
-A residence permit must also be sought if the incorporation process extends beyond 90 days.

 Incorporation Activities with a Schengen Business Visa: